PG&E to plead guilty to lethal crimes in 2018 wildfires

 Butte County officials have pegged the 2018 wildfire’s death toll at 85, but Ramsey disclosed Monday that further evidence cast doubt about whether one of the deaths was directly caused by the blaze.

-The dead were found in burned-out cars, in the smoldering ruins of their homes and next to their vehicles, apparently overcome by smoke and flames before they could get inside them.

-In some cases, all that remained of the dead were charred fragments of bone so small that investigators used a wire basket to sift and sort them.

-The grisly scene unfolded slightly more than a year after a series of 2017 blazes tore through Northern California and killed 44 people.
+The Camp Fire followed a series of 2017 blazes that tore through Northern California and killed 44 people.
 Although state investigators didn’t find PG&E culpable for those fires, the company is accepting responsibility for them in its bankruptcy case as part of a $13.5 billion settlement that will pay the victims of the 2017 and 2018 fires.

 Less than three months after the Butte County fires, PG&E filed for bankruptcy in early 2019 to help shield the utility from more than $50 billion in claimed losses stemming from a badly outdated electrical grid.
 PG&E has settled those claims for $25.5 billion, including the fund set up for the wildfire victims.